Medically reviewed by Drugs.com. Last updated on March 23, 2020.

-Scientific Name(s): Astragalus membranaceus (Bunge), and Astragalus membranaceus var. mongholicus (Bunge) P.K.
-Hsiao, Family: Fabaceae (beans)
+Scientific Name(s): Astragalus membranaceus (Moench), Astragalus mongholicus Bunge.

-There is no recent clinical evidence to guide dosage of astragalus products; however, typical recommendations are 2 to 6 g daily of the powdered root.
+There is no recent clinical evidence to guide dosage of astragalus products; however, recommendations of 2 to 6 g daily of the powdered root are typical.

 Contraindications have not yet been identified.